George Burnett (ice hockey): 2007–2008

 In the 2007–08 OHL season, Burnett had his most successful regular season as a coach in terms of most wins and points, and led the Bulls to the most wins and points in a season in franchise history.
-Burnett led the Bulls to a record of 48–14–4–2 and 102 points to win the another Leyden Trophy, and finish first overall in the eastern conference.
+Burnett led the Bulls to a record of 48–14–4–2 and 102 points to win another Leyden Trophy, and finish first overall in the eastern conference.
 Burnett use Belleville's first round draft pick to select future NHLer Tyler Randell.
 Burnett's offence was built around Matt Beleskey who led the team with 41 goals, 49 assists, and 90 points.
 Burnett also had 20–goal seasons from Bryan Cameron (41 goals), Shawn Matthias (32 goals), Eric Tangradi (24 goals), and Keaton Turkiewicz (23 goals).
 Burnett made mid-season trades for forwards Jan Mursak and A.J.
 Perry, and veteran defender Nigel Williams.
 Goaltender Mike Murphy led the league with 36 wins, and a 2.24 GAA, winning the OHL Goaltender of the Year award.
 In the first round of the playoffs, Belleville faced the eighth place Peterborough Petes.
 Belleville won the first game 4–1, then lost game two 4–5 in overtime.
 Burnett's team won the next three games by scores of 4–3, 3–2 in overtime, and 7–1 to win the series in five games.
 Belleville swept the seventh place Barrie Colts in the second round, by scores of 7–2, 5–1, 2–1, and 3–2.
 In the third round, Burnett's Bulls faced the third place Oshawa Generals.
 Belleville won the first three games by scores of 3–2, 4–3, and 5–2.
 Burnett's team rebounded from a 1–2 loss in game four, with a resounding 11–0 victory in game five to win the eastern conference finals in five games, and win the Bobby Orr Trophy.
 Burnett reached the J. Ross Robertson Cup final for the second time in his coaching career, as the Bulls faced the first place team in the regular season, the Kitchener Rangers.
 Burnett's team lost the first three games by scores of 2–5, 2–5, and 3–5.
 Belleville won the next three games by scores of 5–4 in overtime, 2–1, and 6–3.
 Burnett was denied his second OHL championships, as Kitchener won the seventh game by a score of 4–1.